vegantriathlete/blog.marceisaacson.com/_posts/2011-05-17-my-experience-at-the-meditation-retreat-part-i.md

 ---
-excerpt: "<p>As long as I'm just kind of hanging out and knocking around the Internet right now, it seems like a good time to finally do a post about the retreat.
-I'm going to start with a quick entry about a couple of things I learned.
-While these things may not be incredibly significant to you, they do mean something to me.</p>"
+excerpt: As long as I'm just kind of hanging out and knocking around the Internet right now, it seems like a good time to finally do a post about the retreat.
 layout: blog
 title: My experience at the meditation retreat - Part I
 created: 1305677844